serialbyter/equinor_hackathon_2019/docs/task.md

 x = drone.position.x
 ```

 It is important to note that all operations sent to the drone need some time to complete.
-This means that although the takeoff function `drone.takeoff()` returns quickly, the actuall takeoff operation in the simulator may take several seconds to complete.
-The same is true for `drone.set_target(x,y,yaw)`.
+This means that although the takeoff function `drone.takeoff()` returns quickly, the actual takeoff operation in the simulator may take several seconds to complete.
+The same is true for `drone.set_target(x,y)`.

 ### Note about movement precision
-TLDR; Expect some position offset when arriving at a target!
+Expect some position offset when arriving at a target!

 The drone lives in a physics simulator which simulates environment noise.
 It is controlled by an emulated flight controller which runs state of the art flight controller software.
 Because of these factors, the drone does not always fly perfectly and generally doesn't perfectly hit the target setpoint.